joel-sparc/myHealth/README.md

 ========
 Introduction
 --------
 This document outlines the basic application architecture, describes each of the two supported use cases, and provides a set of installation prerequisites.
-Each major component within this repository also contains a README file to provide component-level overviews and installation instructions.
+Several of the folders within this repository also contain README files to provide component-level overviews and installation instructions.

 Overview
 --------